-If the main reason you’re starting a podcast is to generate more traffic and leads for your business, then opt for a category that is highly related to your business.
+Let’s assume the main reason you’re starting a podcast is to generate more traffic and leads for your business.
+In this case, select a category highly related to your business.

 2. What is a niche I can imagine talking about for the next year?
 Two years?
 Ten years?

-This question is commonly overlooked during the planning period.
+It’s easy to overlook this question during the planning period.
 Before you rush into things, keep in mind that podcasts take a lot of effort to get going.

-Most people don’t realize the level of difficulty and commitment that goes into producing original, engaging, and exciting content every week until they put it into practice.
+Most people don’t realize the level of difficulty and commitment that goes into podcasting.
+Producing original, engaging, and exciting content every week is far from easy.

 3. What am I skilled, or an expert at?